 Director of energy and natural resources, South Africa at Wipro Limited

-But what features should be used to make people fall in love with your program, and inspire them to support their favourite forecourt when it introduces new services?
+But what features should be used to make people fall in love with your program, and inspire them to support their favorite forecourt when it introduces new services?
 Here’s a list to begin with:

 - Gamification – Implement loyalty elements that go beyond simple discounts, like experiential rewards.
 Grant uniquely designed badges for drivers who reach certain milestones, try quizzes with gamified profiling, or offer double points to those who manage to stop at a round figure while refilling.